 Peak Season: December to January & May to June

 At a distance of 40 km from Manali, 500 km from Delhi, 215 km from Shimla and 258 km from Chandigarh, Kullu is the capital town of Kullu district in the state of Himachal Pradesh.
 It is located on the banks of the Beas River in Kullu Valley at an altitude of 1230 meters.
-Kullu Manali is one of the top summer resorts to visit as part of Himachal tour packages and among the wellknown Himachal tourism destinations.
+Kullu Manali is one of the top summer resorts to visit as part of Himachal tour packages and among the wellknown honeymoon destination in India.

 Kullu is a broad open valley formed by the Beas River between Manali and Larji.
 This valley is famous for its temples, beauty and its majestic hills covered with Pine and Deodar Forest and sprawling Apple Orchards.